Stephen-Hockey/drivewise/README.md

 ## Prerequisites
 - JDK >= 17 [click here to get the latest stable OpenJDK release (as of writing this README)](https://jdk.java.net/18/)
 - To populate the database, you'll need a valid CSV file of crashes.
-There will be one supplemented with this README.
-You may be lucky enough to be able to access more on [LEARN](https://learn.canterbury.ac.nz/course/view.php?id=18812&section=4).
+There are examples of valid .csv files in this repo

 ## Features
 - Route creation for anywhere in Aotearoa, showing you what crashes have happened along your chosen route, and letting